 The Moses Lake School District is blessed to have approximately 120 acres of land located between Sharon Avenue and I-90.
 This premier real estate allows for creativity, prime location, and multiple options to create long term solutions.
 Moses Large comprehensive high school sites (which would include all athletic fields, etc.) are around 40 acres.
 So it could be stated that there is enough land on this site for three comprehensive high schools and all of the adjoining facilities -- needless to say ample land for today and tomorrow.

-Does the Real World Academy have a specific attendance area?
+Does Vanguard Academy have a specific attendance area?